 If you’re between your preservation age and 65 but you haven’t met the other criteria for a full CareSuper Pension, you might be able to start accessing some of your super with a transition to retirement strategy.
 Find out more about transitioning to retirement.

 You can open a CareSuper Pension with a minimum of $10,000.
 The government has set a limit on how much you can invest in one or more retirement accounts (the 'Transfer Balance Cap').
-This limit is $1.7 million if you commenced your first pension on or after 1 July 2021.
+This cap can be different depending on your circumstances.
+Learn more about limits.

 You can choose to be paid twice monthly, monthly, quarterly, half-yearly or yearly.
 The money goes straight into your bank account and you can change the frequency any time you like.